Insightful and informative dentist blog, covering a wide range of dental topics alongside new treatment & clinic announcements.

 The problems caused by Turkey Teeth were explored in the BBC documentary Turkey Teeth: Bargain Smiles or Big Mistake?
 The documentary highlighted the methods by which Turkish clinics persuade people to sign up for cosmetic procedures they don’t even need, and filmmakers also spoke to patients who have had happy outcomes and others who have had unhappy outcomes.
 If you’re contemplating visiting Turkey to get cosmetic dentistry, please watch this documentary before making a decision.

 Professor Damien Walmsley, writing on the BDA website about dental tourism, warned: “That treatment advertised overseas might seem cheaper, even if you factor in travel costs, but what value do you put on safe treatment, and your health?
 We hear time and again of patients who have gone abroad for dental treatment, but then face issues with continuity of care when they come back.
 If things go wrong, you need to know there are safety nets in place and that problems will get sorted, without facing another bill.
 My advice is: don’t gamble with your teeth or your health.”

-Affordable smile makeovers in the UK
+Before you book your flight, investigate affordable smile makeovers in the UK

-Be aware that there are alternatives to ‘Turkey Teeth’ that don’t involve such risks, and you certainly don’t need to travel abroad for such an invasive procedure just to get a winning smile.
-Far from it in fact – and UK cosmetic dental treatments are safer because dentists registered in the UK are subject to more rigorous regulation by the BDA.
+If you haven’t had your Turkey Teeth treatment yet, please be aware that there are alternatives that don’t involve such risks.
+You certainly don’t need to travel abroad for an invasive procedure just to get a winning smile at a price you think you can afford.
+The main consideration is that UK cosmetic dental treatments are a lot safer because dentists registered in the UK are subject to more rigorous regulation by the BDA.